We're an affiliate

 My Dog Growls When I Pet Him: What Does It Mean?

-Whenever you hear your dog growling while being petted, do not jump into conclusions that they do not like it.
+Whenever you hear your dog growling while being petted, do not jump to conclusions that they do not like it.
 It’s a good thing that your dog is growling because they are trying to say something to you.

 A dog that has learned that growling is bad behavior or didn’t have the chance to learn about proper communication is more dangerous because he won’t be able to warn you before he snaps at you.